usyd-physics-ed/twoweek-acknowledgement-of-country-banner/README.md

-# Two Week Acknowledgement of Country Banner
+# Inclusion and Diversity Banner